jessicawyz/tp/docs/UserGuide.md

 **Format 1:** `deleteexam -id {ID} -exam {EXAMNAME} -date {DATE}` <br>
 **Format 2:** `deleteexam -id {ID} -exam {EXAMNAME} -date {DATE} -time {TIME}`<br>
+For this particular command, not leaving a space between prefix and input e.g. `deleteexam -id{ID} -exam{EXAMNAME} -date{DATE}` is also accepted.
+GUI error message is the version without spaces between prefix and input. <br>

 **Examples:**
 * `deleteexam -id 000001 -exam Computing -date 2024-04-27 -time 09:00` would delete an exam of Computing with date of 2024-04-27 and time of 09:00 from a student whose ID is #000001 if the student exists.